 Five years ago, my friend Janette Plunkett and I wrote an online Lenten devotional about caring for creation for our church.
 You may enjoy looking it over to see the topics we covered, as well as the art by Dave Baab that illustrates it.
 The ecumenical Season of Creation website also offers resources.

 I’m grateful that the Church, the body of Christ on earth, can flex into new directions.
 How wonderful that Christian leaders have created a Season of Creation.
 How sad that it took so long.
-We know that in our time, we must remember our responsibility to our fragile earth, our home, the handiwork of our beautiful and creative God.
+God invites us to pray for wise care of our fragile earth, our home, the handiwork of our beautiful and creative God.

 Creator God, our responsibility to till and tend your beautiful creation drives us to our knees.
 The challenges are enormous because the damage to the earth is so great.
 Teach us how to pray for your creation and those who spend their days caring for it.
 Open our ears and hearts to your guidance to us.
 At the same time, we praise and thank you for all the places and moments when your handiwork has lifted our spirits and drawn us into praise and thanks.